Kevin Hayler: Professional Wildlife artist, author, and traveler.

 Read this new post: How to Make Money With Digital Art: 10 Ways to Profit

 If you don’t want to make your own website this platform could be for you.
-They have 4 price plans, the first being free with minimal features but including selling POD art prints and digital downloads, more than enough to get started.
+They have 4 price plans, the first being free with minimal features but including its Marketplace where artists sell brushes, 3D assets, tutorials, POD art prints and digital downloads.

 Then it steps up to Plus, Pro, and Studio plans, priced, at the time of writing, at $6.99, $9.95, and $14.99 per month respectively.
 Each tier offers more features and benefits.